Birth Options In Newcastle and the Lower Hunter

 According to their website, 2000 babies are born each year at Newcastle Private Hospital.
 All patients birthing here are under the care of a private obstetrician, who they see for their pregnancy appointments.
 This does not necessarily mean their OB or a known midwife will attend their birth.

 [A note that if you have conceived with assisted technologies you do not have to continue care under your same specialist.
-You are free to choose from any of the care options provided here that are suitable to your level of risk and personal preferences.]
-You can read more about the services and care provided on their website here.
+You are free to choose from any of the care options discussed in this article that are suitable to your level of risk and personal preferences.]

 Birth stats for Newcastle Private